mapeditor/tiled/docs/reference/scripting.rst

 TileMap.addLayer(layer : :ref:`script-layer`) : void
     Adds the layer to the map, above all existing layers.
 The layer can't already be part of a map.

+.. _script-map-addTileset:

+TileMap.addTileset(tileset : :ref:`script-tileset`) : bool
+    Adds the given tileset to the list of tilesets referenced by this map.
+    Returns ``true`` if the tileset was added, or ``false`` if the tileset was already referenced by this map.

+.. _script-map-replaceTileset:

+TileMap.replaceTileset(oldTileset : :ref:`script-tileset`, newTileset : :ref:`script-tileset`) : bool
+    Replaces all occurrences of ``oldTileset`` with ``newTileset``.
+Returns ``true`` on success, or ``false`` when either the old tileset was not referenced by the map, or when the new tileset was already referenced by the map.

+.. _script-map-removeTileset:

+TileMap.removeTileset(tileset : :ref:`script-tileset`) : bool
+    Removes the given tileset from the list of tilesets referenced by this map.
+Returns ``true`` on success, or ``false`` when the given tileset was not referenced by this map or when the tileset was still in use by a tile layer or tile object.

+.. _script-map-usedTilesets:

+TileMap.usedTilesets() : [:ref:`script-tileset`]
+    Returns the list of tilesets actually used by this map.
+This is generally a subset of the tilesets referenced by the map (the ``TileMap.tilesets`` property).

 .. _script-map-resize: